 - Virgin Atlantic Black Amex & Visa – 3.1% back (if all Amex spend) on first £10,000

 - IHG Rewards Club Premium MasterCard – 2.3% back on first £10,000

 - Hilton Honors Visa – 2.25% back on first £10,000

 - ASDA Cashback Credit Card – 0.5% cashback (1% in ASDA) paid in ASDA vouchers

 I will explain the basis of my calculations below.

-Our base comparison – The AA FuelSave Credit Card
+Our base comparison – The ASDA Cashback Credit Card

 This is the best free Visa or MasterCard cashback card currently available against which I am comparing the others.
-The AA FuelSave card is free in the first year and offers 0.5% cashback on all spending, 2%-4% cashback on fuel purchases and – in year one – free AA breakdown cover.
+The ASDA Cashback Credit Card is free in the first year and offers 0.5% cashback in ASDA vouchers on all spending.
+If you are heavy spender, there is a 2nd version with a £3 per month fee and 1% cashback.
 If a loyalty card can’t beat the best cashback card, you should take the cashback and book your flights and hotels directly!